 Click the "read more" to see information about upcoming Surgery Grand Rounds.

 Click here to view a schedule of all upcoming grand rounds.

-Click the PDF link below to see the Department of Surgery's educational schedule.
+Click the PDF links below to see the Department of Surgery's education schedule.

 Click the "read more" for hours and contact information for surgery scheduling.

 - Studying Ways to Prevent VTEs in Trauma Patients

 - Sim Center Stages Accident for Teen Driving Program